Höxter: Attractions

 Höxter has a medieval town hall and historic houses with high gables and carved façades from the 15th and 16th centuries.
 Many of the buildings in this area were damaged or destroyed by the great explosion in 2005.
-The most notable of the churches is the Protestant church of Saint Kilian, with a pulpit dating from 1595 and a font dating from 1631.
+Amongst the most well-known churches in Höxter is the Protestant church of Saint Kilian, with a pulpit dating from 1595 and a font dating from 1631.
 The Weser is crossed here by a stone bridge about 150 m in length, erected in 1833.

 On the Brunsberg abutting the town is an old watchtower, said to be the remains of a fortress built by Widukind's brother Bruno.